 Go and write a statement for yourself now.

 One more thing to keep in mind is that you need to be a genius of some skill to include it in your statement, you can just start by small things such as “I’m learning web design or I’m learning this new recipe” and who knows the other person might be of same interests and you find a good friend or teacher.

-It might seem too obvious for you but this one is what will make or break a career for you.
+It might seem too obvious to you but this one is what will make or break a career for you.
 You must have heard those enlightening phrases “Live in the present.
 Forget Past or Future”.

 But what it fails to explain is the importance of planning in life.
 Live in the present is the motto when you have your future plans sorted, it’s a reminder to keep working towards those goals.
 It nowhere denotes that you need not a plan.